Minikeys/ToDo-Co/README.md

 2. Go to the folder ToDo-Co.
 3. Use this command : "composer install"
 4. Configure database access in app/config/parameters.yml file.
-5. Import "data_test.sql" in your database.
+5. Import "todoco.sql" in your database.
 6. Ready to use! enjoy ;)

 ## Default Acces :